 Take a bucket of water or a spray bottle, add some tablespoons of dishwashing soap, mix or shake, and spray away the plant.

-How do I know my plant is infested by Aphids?
+How do I know Aphids infest my plant?

-An aphid-infested plant will have yellow bugs crawling on it, mostly on the leaves, stems, fruits, and flowers.
+An aphid-infested plant will have yellow bugs crawling, mostly on the leaves, stems, fruits, and flowers.
 You’ll also notice stunted growth, curled or distorted foliage, and discoloration of various parts.
 There may also be a sticky substance, honeydew, on the leaves or black moldy sooty growth.

 How can I rid my plants of aphids quickly?